-As of December 31, 2017, the Company had approximately 49,000 employees, 12,000 of whom are covered by collective bargaining agreements or are located in countries that have collective arrangements decreed by statute.
+As of December 31, 2018, the Company had approximately 37,000 employees worldwide.
+Approximately 2,400 of the Company's employees are covered by collective bargaining agreements or are located in countries that have collective arrangements decreed by statute.
 The Company periodically negotiates with certain unions representing Company employees and may be subject to work stoppages or may be unable to renew such collective bargaining agreements on the same or similar terms, or at all, all of which may have a material adverse effect on the business of the Company.